A Fine Museum is Looming…

 Cheney Brothers, founded in South Manchester in 1838, gradually became world famous for premium quality silk thread and fabrics – as well as for the invention of innovative silk processing techniques.
 While an employee of Cheney Brothers, young Christopher Spencer (inventor of the Spencer repeating rifle) won early fame as a mechanical genius by inventing a silk spooling machine.
 Cheney Brothers were renowned as well for their generosity and public spiritedness – building over the course of 50 years a “model community” of workers’ housing, schools, Cheney Hall, a public library, the Hall of Records, public utilities, and land for churches and parks.

-The historical society offers a map of a walking tour of the Cheney Historical District which I may just do someday, to fulfill the National Historic Landmarks list on this very blog.
 In a nutshell, many of the buildings still exist in one form or another.
 The Cheney brothers pretty much created a little city within Manchester with their own schools, fire department, and housing for their workers.

 “Cheney Brothers was the world!” exclaimed a retired employee as he reflected upon his life in Manchester in the early 20th century.
 The number of immigrants who came to work at the mills was rather astounding for the age.
 But don’t pretend that this was some sort of factory utopia.
 There were several strikes for worker’s rights – none of which were successful until the mills finally became unionized during the Great Depression.